Skip to Content

 Qualifying Income for USDA Loans

 The USDA loan program was designed to help homebuyers in rural areas purchase a home with no money down.
-Along with restrictions on property locations, there are income restrictions for USDA loans.
+Homebuyers pursuing USDA loans must choose certain property locations and fulfill certain income requirements.

-Lenders can help prospective buyers better understand their income eligibility, in part because the USDA loan program considers income in several different but important ways.
+Lenders can help prospective buyers better understand their income eligibility, in part because the USDA loan requirements considers income in several different but important ways.

-1. USDA Annual Household Income - the total projected household income.
-When calculating annual income, every adult earner in the household will be considered.
+1. USDA annual household income: Annual household income refers to your total projected household income.
+When calculating annual income, your lender considers the income of every adult earner (18 and older) in the household, whether they are co-borrowers or not.

-2. Adjusted Annual Income - is calculated by subtracting qualified deductions from the annual household income.
-USDA qualifying income is determined by comparing adjusted annual income to the regional median income.
-This is critical because of the USDA's income restrictions.
+2. Adjusted annual income: Your lender calculates adjusted annual income by subtracting qualified deductions from annual household income.
+USDA qualifying income compares adjusted annual income to the regional median income to ensure you’re within the USDA's income restrictions.

-3. Repayment Income - includes any verifiable monthly income provided in the loan application for loan qualification purposes.
-This is the income lenders use to evaluate your debt-to-income ratio and affordability picture.
+3. Repayment income: Repayment income includes any verifiable monthly income provided in the loan application for loan qualification purposes.
+This is the income lenders use to evaluate your debt-to-income ratio and whether you can afford your loan over the long term.

 USDA Annual Household Income